Azure-Samples/azure-sql-db-vector-search/Embeddings/T-SQL/README.md

 Make sure you can access OpenAI service by following the documentation here: [How do I get access to Azure OpenAI?](https://learn.microsoft.com/azure/ai-services/openai/overview#how-do-i-get-access-to-azure-openai).

-Deploy an embedding model - for example the `text-embedding-ada-002` - following the [Create and deploy an Azure OpenAI Service resource](https://learn.microsoft.com/azure/ai-services/openai/how-to/create-resource)
+Deploy an embedding model - for example the `text-embedding-3-small` - following the [Create and deploy an Azure OpenAI Service resource](https://learn.microsoft.com/azure/ai-services/openai/how-to/create-resource).
+Please note that the sample assumes that the choose embedding model returns a 1536-dimensional vector, so if you choose another embedding model, you may need to adjust the sample accordingly.

 Then retrieve the Azure OpenAI *endpoint* and *key*: